Improved analytical bounds on delivery times of long-distance entanglement: First application: nested quantum repeater chain

-We remark that eq.~\eqref{eq:harmonic-number-approximation} and eq.~\eqref{eq:texp-approximation} only differ slightly and that their ratio goes to 1 in the limit of $\pgen \rightarrow 0$.
-The quality of the second approximation, eq.~\eqref{eq:texp-approximation}, has been bounded in work by Eisenberg~\cite{eisenberg2007expectation} and to our knowledge no-one has so far noted it in the context of completion times of quantum network protocols.
+A fairly tight bound which shows the scaling for all $\pgen$ is obtained in work by Eisenberg~\cite{eisenberg2007expectation}.
+To our knowledge no-one has so far noted it in the context of completion times of quantum network protocols.
 We state it below.

 \begin{prop} \cite{eisenberg2007expectation} Suppose that entanglement swapping is deterministic ($\pswap = 1$).
 Let $E[T]$ denote the mean completion time of a repeater chain over $N$ segments.
 Then $E[T]$ is bounded as